RACIAL AND ETHNIC DIVERSITY OF THE POPULATION: Percent of Portlanders who identify as Black, Indigenous or People of Color

 Why Is This Important?

 Like the rest of the Country, Portland is changing.
-The proportion of Black, Indigenous, and People of Color (BIPOC) residents in the city continues to increase, demonstrating an increase in racial and ethnic diversity.
-Rising diversity is a tremendous asset, creating thriving, resilient, and prosperous communities.
+Overall, the proportion of residents in the city who identify as Black, Indigenous, and/or as People of Color (BIPOC) continues to increase over time, demonstrating an increase in the racial and ethnic diversity of our city.

-The people who make up Portland are changing, and our economic and social future depends on how we prepare.
-Portland is stronger when everyone can access the resources and opportunities to thrive.
-Dismantling structural racism, reducing barriers, and achieving equity – just and fair inclusion – is an urgent imperative that will grow in importance as our population grows more diverse.
+Rising diversity is a tremendous asset.
+Racial and cultural diversity creates thriving, resilient, and prosperous communities.
+Dismantling structural racism, reducing barriers, and achieving equity – just and fair inclusion – is an already urgent imperative that will grow in importance as our population grows more diverse.

 What Do The Numbers Show?